Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Methods

 is responsible for the weak confinement of the atoms in the lateral direction, and the interaction between the atoms is described by a repulsive Dirac-delta potential, $V(\mathbf{x}-\mathbf{x^\prime})= g\,\delta(\mathbf{x}-\mathbf{x^\prime})$ \cite{footnote2}.
 Here the effective interaction $g$ depends sensitively on the vertical confinement, $\omega_z$, and the three dimensional scattering length $a_{\rm 3D}$~\cite{ZwergerReview}.
 It depends, however, only logarithmically on the local chemical potential of the Bose gas, and can therefore be replaced by its value at the center of the trap for our purposes.

 For sufficiently weak interactions, the majority of the atoms condenses into a single wave function, and the system can be analysed by using a Bogoliubov mean field approximation.
-This approach is justified if the expectation value of the number of non-condensed particles, $\langle\delta\hat{N}\rangle$, is only a small fraction of the total particle number $N$, \bea \langle\delta\hat{N}\rangle\ll N. \eea Condition~\eqref{cond} represents a sufficient but not necessary condition.
-In finite temperature calculations for $d=2$ dimensional systems, e.g., the Bose gas can be considered weakly interacting even in the vicinity of the critical temperature $T_c$, where $\delta N\sim N$, provided that the dimensionless interaction strength $\tilde{g}$ satisfies \cite{ZwergerReview}
+This approach is justified if the expectation value of the number of non-condensed particles, $\langle\delta\hat{N}\rangle$, is only a small fraction of the total particle number $N$, \bea \langle\delta\hat{N}\rangle\ll N. \eea This condition is necessary for a usual mean field treatment but, in $d=2$ dimensions, considered here, it is not entirely equivalent to the requirement of weak interactions.
+A $d=2$ dimensional Bose gas can be considered weakly interacting even in the vicinity of the critical (Kosterlitz-Thouless) temperature $T_c$, provided that the dimensionless interaction strength $\tilde{g}$ satisfies \cite{ZwergerReview}